top of page

 We’re honoured to welcome Astray to the show this week.
 His unique approach to music, combined with his openness and depth, promises an engaging conversation and a deeper look into the mind of an artist who's made a name for himself by staying true to his path.

-DJ King Flow Mixtape Addict episode 46 (first hour).
+DJ King Flow Mixtape Addict episode 46.

 Astray - Art Of War